vaibhav7parashar/file-integrity-checker/README.md

-# File Integrity Checker
+# File Integrity Checker (FIC Pro)

 ![Python](https://img.shields.io/badge/Python-3.11-blue)
 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)
 ![Category](https://img.shields.io/badge/Cybersecurity-Tool-red)

-A Python tool that checks if files are modified, corrupted, or tampered with using hashing and digital signatures.
+A cybersecurity tool that checks for file tampering, corruption, or unauthorized modification using secure hashing and digital signatures.

 ---

 ## Why use it?

-- Detects unwanted file modifications
+- Detects unwanted changes in files
 - Alerts if data gets corrupted
-- Helps ensure files remain original and safe
+- Helps ensure files remain original and trustworthy
-- Simple interface, easy to use
+- Easy to use with a modern UI

 ---

 ## Who Can Use This?

-- Students learning cybersecurity
+- Students learning cybersecurity fundamentals
 - Developers protecting sensitive project files
-- IT security teams monitoring system files
+- Blue-team / IT security professionals
-- Anyone concerned about tampering and data integrity
+- Anyone concerned about file integrity and tampering

 ---

 ## How to Run

-Follow these steps:

-1. Install Python 3.11 or above on your system.
+1. Install **Python 3.11** or above.
-2. Open the project folder in terminal / command prompt.
+2. Open the project folder in a terminal.
-3. Install required libraries:
+3. Install necessary dependencies:
     ```bash
     pip install -r requirements.txt
     ```